nicklockwood/FXLabel/README.md

 FXLabel extends NSString with the following methods:

     - (CGSize)sizeWithFont:(UIFont *)font
+               minFontSize:(CGFloat)minFontSize
+            actualFontSize:(CGFloat *)actualFontSize
+                  forWidth:(CGFloat)width
+             lineBreakMode:(NSLineBreakMode)lineBreakMode
+          characterSpacing:(CGFloat)characterSpacing;

+This method calculates the size of a rendered string when using the FXLabel characterSpacing property.
+This method is suitable for calculating the size of strings rendered on a single line and doesn't work for multi-line strings.

+    - (CGSize)drawAtPoint:(CGPoint)point
+                 forWidth:(CGFloat)width
+                 withFont:(UIFont *)font
+              minFontSize:(CGFloat)minFontSize
+           actualFontSize:(CGFloat *)actualFontSize
+            lineBreakMode:(NSLineBreakMode)lineBreakMode
+       baselineAdjustment:(UIBaselineAdjustment)baselineAdjustment
+         characterSpacing:(CGFloat)characterSpacing;

+This method renders the a string when using the FXLabel characterSpacing property.
+This method is suitable for rendering single-line strings and doesn't work for multiline strings.

+    - (CGSize)sizeWithFont:(UIFont *)font
          constrainedToSize:(CGSize)size
              lineBreakMode:(NSLineBreakMode)lineBreakMode
                lineSpacing:(CGFloat)lineSpacing
+          characterSpacing:(CGFloat)characterSpacing
               allowOrphans:(BOOL)allowOrphans;

-This method calculates the size of a rendered string when using FXLabel lineSpacing and allowOrphans properties.
+This method calculates the size of a rendered string when using the FXLabel lineSpacing, characterSpacing and allowOrphans properties.
+It is suitable for use with mult-line strings.

     - (CGSize)drawInRect:(CGRect)rect
                 withFont:(UIFont *)font
            lineBreakMode:(NSLineBreakMode)lineBreakMode
                alignment:(NSTextAlignment)alignment
              lineSpacing:(CGFloat)lineSpacing
+        characterSpacing:(CGFloat)characterSpacing
             allowOrphans:(BOOL)allowOrphans;

-This method renders a string using the FXLabel lineSpacing and allowOrphans properties.
+This method renders a string using the FXLabel lineSpacing, characterSpacing and allowOrphans properties.
+It is suitable for use with mult-line strings.

 FXLabel properties